Helping Patients Afford ZYTIGA®

 Support for Patients Using Commercial or Private Insurance to Pay for Medication

 Janssen CarePath Savings Program for ZYTIGA® can help eligible patients receive instant savings on their out-of-pocket medication costs for ZYTIGA®.
 Depending on the patient's health insurance plan, savings may apply toward co-pay, co-insurance, or deductible.
 Your eligible patients will pay $10 per month with a $12,000 maximum program benefit per calendar year or one-year supply, whichever comes first.
 Not valid for patients using Medicare, Medicaid, or other government-funded programs to pay for their medications.
 Terms expire at the end of each calendar year and may change.
-Offer not valid in CA or MA or for MA residents (250 mg tablet only).
+Offer not valid in CA or MA or for MA residents.
 There is no income requirement.
 See full eligibility requirements.

 Two ways to help get your patients started:

 In the Janssen CarePath Provider Portal, you can enroll your eligible patients in the Janssen CarePath Savings Program, print a card, review your patients' available benefits, view patient transactions, and receive timely alerts and program updates.
 You can also request and review benefits investigations, and request prior authorization or appeals support.

 If you just want to check your patients' eligibility and enroll them in the Janssen CarePath Savings Program for ZYTIGA®, visit JanssenCarePathPortal.com/express.
 There is a "Print a Card" feature to provide the patient with a Savings Program card.